Hilbrand Nawijn: National politics

 Due to the instability of the LPF following Fortuyn's assassination, the first Balkenende cabinet lasted briefly, leading to early elections in 2003.
-Due to Nawijn's controversial conservative positions such as his support of the death penalty, which horrified many people in the Netherlands and was opposed by the LPF, he was placed at the bottom of the LPF's electoral list.
+Nawijn had been considered by the LPF as the Lijsttrekker or leader for the 2003 election, but due to his controversial conservative positions such as his support of the death penalty, which horrified many people in the Netherlands and was opposed by the LPF, he was placed at the bottom of the LPF's electoral list.
 This should have made it almost impossible for Nawijn to be reelected, however, the same statements which made him so unpopular to the political establishment won him a following among voters.
 On election day Nawijn received enough individual votes to once again enter the House of Representatives.
 Nawijn also voiced support for the reunification of Flanders and the Netherlands.

 Despite still being a member of the LPF, Nawijn often was at odds with the party.
 In January 2005, he left the fragmented LPF with the goal of founding his own political party which conceptually would lean closer towards the ideas of the far-right Flemish party Vlaams Belang.
 Together with one of the leaders of Vlaams Belang, Filip Dewinter, in June 2005 he announced the founding of a think tank during a controversial meeting with Dewinter in the former house of murdered politician Pim Fortuyn.
+The think-tank was initially named the Marnix van St Aldegonde Foundation but the name could not be used due to a legal challenge by an existing organisation.
+The idea caused displeasure within the LPF.
 Marten Fortuyn, Pim Fortuyn's brother, called this action provocative, and "I had expected otherwise from Nawijn."
 The influential Dutch magazine Elsevier wrote: "According to (the LPF member of parliament) João Varela (politician), it was widely known that Pim Fortuyn wanted nothing to do with Dewinter, whose party Vlaams Blok (resurrected as Vlaams Belang) had the previous year been forbidden due to racism."

+In August 2006, Nawijn announced the formation of the Party for the Netherlands to contest the 2006 Dutch general election.
+The party also recruited former LPF politicians Gerard van As, Paul Meijer and Willem van der Velden.
+According to Nawijn, the new party would follow the ideas of Pim Fortuyn, William of Orange and Desiderius Erasmus in its platform.
+However, the party won less than 1% of the vote and did not see any candidates elected.
+In the aftermath, Nawijn said he would retire from national politics.

+Local politics

 In the Dutch municipal elections of 2006, Nawijn managed, with his own new party, to gather 5 out of 39 seats in his hometown Zoetermeer.
 Later that year he entered the 2006 Dutch election with a new party, the Partij voor Nederland (Party for the Netherlands), but obtained no seats.
 During his campaign, Nawijn voiced his support for accepting CIA black sites into the Netherlands in an interview in October 2006 in the Dutch newspaper Spits.